Daniela Lalita: 2010–2015: Design studies

 Around the age of 19, Lalita relocated from Lima to the United States to study apparel design at the Rhode Island School of Design.
-After earning a Bachelor of Fine Arts in apparel design in 2014, she moved to Manhattan, New York.
+After graduating in 2014, she moved to Manhattan, New York.
 There, she interned with Sarah Gore-Reeves, the fashion director of Vogue México y Latinoamérica, and learned about the editorial side of the industry.
 She subsequently worked as a consultant for the fashion brand Eckhaus Latta, assisting in garment production and pattern development.
 In 2015, she collaborated with fashion designer Titi Guiulfo.
-Due to her growing interest in music, she changed career paths, subsequently applying her knowledge of fashion design to the production of costumes for performances and music videos.
+Due to her growing interest in music, she applied her knowledge of fashion design to the creation of costumes for performances and music videos.